Kahramaa: History

-During Qatar's years as a British protectorate in the 20th century, water and electricity was regulated by the British under two separate entities known as the State Electricity Department and the State Water Department.
-After the British announced their plans of withdrawing from the country in 1968, the state established the Ministry of Electricity and Water to regulate its electricity and water needs.
+During Qatar's time as a British protectorate in the 20th century, water and electricity was regulated by the British under two separate entities known as the State Electricity Department and the State Water Department.
+In 1968 the British announced their plans to withdraw from Qatar.
+Following this Qatar established the Ministry of Electricity and Water to regulate its electricity and water needs.
 In July 2000, the Qatar General Electricity and Water Corporation (Kahramaa) was established by emiri decree in order to regulate and maintain the supply of water and electricity for the Qatari population.

 Operations

-In August 2015, the company announced that it would begin construction of Umm al Houl Power, a desalination and power plant in the south of the country.
+In August 2015, the company announced that it would begin construction of Umm Al Houl Power, a desalination and power plant in the south of the country.
 The plant started its operations from July 2018.
 The construction was estimated to cost around $2.75 billion and will have a capacity of 2520 MW and 136 e6impgal of potable water a day.

 Qatar's first major solar power plant was announced by Kahramaa in 2014, and was slated to begin operations by 2016.
 Its production capacity is expected to be 15 MW.
 In December 2015, the company stated that it had signed an agreement with QatarEnergy for cooperation in the development of solar power plants.
 Kahramaa would retain 60% ownership of the plants constructed under the agreement, while QatarEnergy would retain the remaining 40%.